alethiagospeltruth/study/1_john_2.md

       * Kids don't know much, but they finds comfort in Mom and Dad
       * Lack discernment
       * What helps Children grow?
 Food.
 (The bible important)
-      > 1 Peter 2: Like newborn babies, crave pure spiritual milk, so that by it you may grow up in your salvation
+      > 1 Peter 2:2 Like newborn babies, crave pure spiritual milk, so that by it you may grow up in your salvation, 3 now that you have tasted that the Lord is good.
       * So many Christians have stunted growth
+      > Matthew 4:4 But he answered, “It is written, “‘Man shall not live by bread alone, but by every word that comes from the mouth of God.’”

 **Young Men**:
+> 13b I am writing to you, young men, because you have overcome the evil one.

+> 14b I write to you, young men,
+    because you are strong,
+    and the word of God lives in you, and you have overcome the evil one.
 * Are you a pushover?
 * Do you constantly consent to sin?
 * Paying attention to God's word and what it says about sin